scaredev/web-portal/README.md

 ## Preparing API proxy

 The portal needs a working RPI with `AdoPisoWiFi` software installed.
 Calls to the API are proxied to the host set in `proxy.config.json`.
-Make sure you are connected to the LAN of RPI with IP address `10.0.0.1` either on internal or external accesspoint.
+Make sure PC where you are developing is connected to the LAN of RPI with IP address `10.0.0.1` either on internal or external accesspoint.

 ## Start local server